AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 To add subscriptions in an account, add the number of users for who you'd like to purchase subscriptions.
 Then on the upper-right corner, click **Place Order**.
 Review the estimate and click **Proceed**.
 Enter your account details and also your credit card details.
 Then to purchase the subscriptions, click **Complete Order**.

-To remove an active subscription, contact the Captivate Prime support team.
+To remove an active subscription, contact the Learning Manager support team.

 **2. How to change a credit card for subscriptions?**